Why Your Sales Tech Stack Falls Short on Account Intel

 A senior sales leader at a global enterprise recently told us: "We have Microsoft Copilot, Salesforce, and LinkedIn Sales Navigator.
 But I'm not sure they talk to each other.
 And we're not bringing that information together in a robust way to engage clients."

-This sentiment reflects a challenge facing enterprise sales teams in 2025: they're drowning in tools but starving for actionable intelligence.
+This sentiment reflects a challenge facing enterprise sales teams in 2025: they're drowning in tools but starving for actionable account intelligence.
 Organizations have invested heavily in best-in-class platforms—CRMs, AI assistants, prospecting databases—yet reps still show up to meetings underprepared, miss critical account signals, and lose deals to competitors who engage first.

 The problem isn't a lack of technology.
 It's a lack of integration, automation, and proactive intelligence.
 Let's examine why even sophisticated tech stacks fall short, and what a modern account intelligence layer needs to deliver.